jerry81/fastAPI/README.md

 if not, then there is no key.
 if multiple bodies are present, then they will be wrapped, and keys will need to be present

+### python async await
+method declared with async returns coroutine and requires asyncio.run to run

+3 types of awaitables
+coroutine
+task - run concurrently
+future - eventual result of async operation, normally not used

+asyncio.createTask(asyncfunc) to create coroutine

+generators: use yield - iterables that get values

 ## data types

 ### basic